17 Broadwick, Soho

 Contract | Undisclosed

-HBA have developed designs to reconfigure and extend the landmark Richard Roger's Ingeni buidling in central Soho.
+HBA have completed the extension and reconfiguration of this landmark Richard Roger's buidling in central Soho.

 On the junction of Broadwick St and Berwick St, the existing building, completed in 2000 is a rational glass cube, sat within the tight knit streets of Soho.